iambumblehead/scroungejs/README.md

  Dependency-related files are recognized as a _tree_.
 A tree is composed of one file that depends on other files 'and so on.
 Here _fileB.js_ is a _source_ file that begins a dependency tree.

+ When tree information is collected a visual representation of each tree is printed.

  ```bash
  $ node ./scrounge.js -i ./getStarted --isConcatenated=true
  [...] read: files (2/2)